-- The Parent's Board of Directors is responsible for the other information.
-The other information comprises the information included in the board's report, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon. - Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the consolidated financial statements, our responsibility is to read the other information, compare with the financial statements of the subsidiaries audited by the other auditor, to the extent it relates to these entities and, in doing so, place reliance on the work of the other auditor and consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
-Other information so far as it relates to subsidiaries, is traced from their financial statements audited by the other auditor. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard
+The Parent's Board of Directors is responsible for the other information.
+The other information comprises the information included in the board's report, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon.

+- Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the consolidated financial statements, our responsibility is to read the other information, compare with the financial statements of the subsidiaries audited by the other auditors, to the extent it relates to these entities and, in doing so, place reliance on the work of the other auditors and consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+Other information so far as it relates to the subsidiaries is traced from their financial statements audited by the other auditors. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

-Management's Responsibility for the Consolidated Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements